Accessibility statement

 Disproportionate burden

 Our online payments system, E-Store, is not fully accessible.
-There is a significant cost to upgrading the system, and a demonstration of the upgraded version was not available to us.
-We did not want to spend a large amount of money on something that may still not meet the levels of accessibility required.
+There is a significant cost to upgrading the system.
+We did not want to spend a large amount of money on something that may still not meet the levels of accessibility we need.

-We have identified an alternative solution.
 We are working towards removing all our payments from our current platform, and running them through the website.
 This will make online payments accessible.
-We are currently auditing the amount of payments that we have to transfer and we will then draw up an action plan to transfer them, starting with the most popular.

 Content that’s not within the scope of the accessibility regulations